677 - Clay Allison - live

 That means we're no longer deputies because you killed the man who made us deputies.

 Much like vampire.
-Much like vampire coach.
+Much like a vampire, Codes.

 CBS, Thursday's the deputizer.